 - Review your customer segmentation and target markets

-- Identify opportunities for segment refinement based on price sensitivity and ‘value perception’
+- Identify opportunities for segment refinement based on perceived customer value and price sensitivity

-- Conduct detailed profit analysis of your customer segments and products
+- Conduct detailed profit analyses of customer segments and products